-The course duration is 1 year Full Time and 2 years as Part Time and will cover the following units:
+The course duration is 1 year Full Time and will cover the following units:

 - Individual Project- to work as a team to define, plan and execute a successful project using critical thinking skill needed in various roles within the industry.